divio/divio-cloud-docs/how-to/django-migrate-existing-project.rst

 .. _how-to-migrate:

-How to migrate an existing Django project to Divio Cloud
+How to migrate an existing Django project to Divio
 ========================================================

-This how-to guide assumes some familiarity with Divio Cloud projects.
+This how-to guide assumes some familiarity with Divio projects.
 If you'd prefer a complete end-to-end tutorial, see the :ref:`tutorial-migrate-project` tutorial.